 According to some, if you have not yet seen Wayward Pines but you would like to, you can’t skip anything and you have to start from the beginning.
 A lot happens in each episode and it can go in different directions very quickly.
 It is also said to be very similar to another TV show called Twin Peaks, which for some people may be a good thing—but for others it may not be so good.

 So far the first season has been received with generally good, albeit somewhat mixed reviews.
 Metacritic gives it an approval rating of 66%, Rotten Tomatoes 86%, IMDb gives it 8.1/10 stars and TV.com gives it 8.4/10 stars.
 Fans call the series moody, mysterious, substantial, ominous, and a fun and engaging puzzle.
 According to many viewers the season had its desired effect on them, and they were fully engrossed in the chilling and enrapturing aspects of Wayward Pines.

 Critics often argue about the overall lay of the plot, saying that it is illogical and even “ludicrous.”
 The difference between who is told the truth in Wayward Pines and those who are not told the truth—and why they are not—has been argued about somewhat, especially those who dislike how the series eventually unraveled its secrets.
 Others say that the series took too long to get the point, teasing too much, and by the time it did arrive at its destination they no longer cared.
 Although there are plenty of people who disliked the series there appear to be more who did enjoy it.
-When you sign up for one of these Time Warner Cable TV Packages you can watch all the episodes.
+When you sign up with a reliable internet provider you can watch all the episodes online.